User8395/license-plate-recognition-with-opencv/README.md

 # License Plate Recognition with OpenCV
-This repo will help use your DepthAI device to find and take pictures of license plates
+This repo will help use your DepthAI device to find and take pictures of license plates on Linux
 ### Installation
 Run these commands (the text after the $'s) in order
 ```